nad5na/montecarlo/README.md

 Game() class:

 docstring:

             purpose: take a number of Die objects (all with same faces) and roll them a certain amount of times, keeping track of outputs

             inputs: list of the dice objects that will be used, number of rolls for each die object, form for the output the game dataframe will be returned

             outputs: dataframe (wide or narrow) of the outcome of the 'roll' of each die object for each roll

             methods: play(): rolls a number of Die objects a number of times and keeps track of the outcomes show_results(): displays the outcomes from play() in either a wide table format or narrow table format
 attributes:

+            none

     __init__() method:
         parameters: list of created Die() objects